hubmapconsortium/ccf-validation-tools/docs/Lung/change_suggestions.md

 **8 - bronchial artery --> respiratory system arterial endothelium**

+It needs a 'has part' relationship.

 **9 - bronchial artery --> respiratory system arterial smooth muscle**

+It needs a 'has part' relationship.

 **10 - trachea blood vessel --> bronchial vein**